Chronic Loneliness in the Elderly: How to Help Yourself or Someone Else

 Sadly, many elderly people today are lonely.
 But loneliness is not an inevitable part of aging.
 That's why physicians are starting to pay more attention to their older patients' social networks and learning how to help improve this aspect of their lives.
 Plus, the UK recently appointed the world's first Minister of Loneliness, someone who leads a multidisciplinary team united in figuring out how to combat loneliness.
 The UK also launched the Campaign to End Loneliness in 2011 in order to educate people specifically about the problem of loneliness in seniors.

 In the U.S., the stakes are high.
 Not only does loneliness take a tragic toll on the personal lives of millions of older Americans, but it also has a financial cost.
 An AARP study on loneliness calculated that Medicare spends about $134 more each month for every lonely senior than for every socially connected older adult.
 That adds up to an extra $6.7 billion of spending each year.
-And with the number of adults over the age of 65 expected to more than double between 2016 and 2060, the costs will continue to rise.
+And with the number of adults over the age of 65 expected to almost double between 2018 and 2060, the costs will continue to rise.
 So America has a lot of incentive to address the problems of loneliness by supporting more research and creating additional resources to help seniors.

 In this article, you'll learn about the causes of loneliness, why it's becoming more common, and how it can impact your health.
 You'll also discover tips for overcoming loneliness and increasing your positive social connections.
 And you'll learn how to support people you may be worried about.